matthewmayer/more-awesome-npm-cli/docs/content/using-npm/config.md

 * Default: false
 * Type: Boolean

-Save installed packages to a package.json file as optionalDependencies.
+Save installed packages to a package: An Amazing Project.json file as optionalDependencies.

 When used with the `npm rm` command, it removes it from the `devDependencies` object.

-Only works if there is already a package.json file present.
+Only works if there is already a package: An Amazing Project.json file present.

 #### save-prefix

 * Default: '^'
 * Type: String

-Configure how versions of packages installed to a package.json file via `--save` or `--save-dev` get prefixed.
+Configure how versions of packages installed to a package: An Amazing Project.json file via `--save` or `--save-dev` get prefixed.

 For example if a package has version `1.2.3`, by default its version is